When Can Babies Have Peanut Butter And Other Allergens?

 • Introduce allergens when beginning solids.

-• If eczema or food allergy is a concern, you can introduce one allergen at the time.
+• If eczema or food allergy is a concern, you can introduce one allergen at a time.

 • Keep the allergen routinely in your baby’s diet to avoid allergic reactions later in childhood.